Widener University

-Widener University is a private university in Chester, Pennsylvania.
-The university has three other campuses: two in Pennsylvania (Harrisburg and Exton) and one in Wilmington, Delaware.
+Widener University is a private university in Chester, Pennsylvania, United States.
+Established in 1821, the university was known as the Pennsylvania Military College until 1972.
+Widener enrolls approximately 3,500 undergraduate students across six colleges and schools.
+The university also operates two distinct law schools in Harrisburg, Pennsylvania, and Wilmington, Delaware.
+Widener is named in honor of Eleanor Elkins Widener.

-Founded as The Bullock School for Boys in 1821, the school was established in Wilmington, Delaware.
-It became The Alsop School for Boys from 1846 to 1853, and then Hyatt's Select School for Boys from 1853 to 1859.
-Military instruction was introduced in 1858, and the school changed its name in 1859 to Delaware Military Academy.
-It moved to Pennsylvania in 1862 and became Chester County Military Academy.
-It was known as Pennsylvania Military College after 1892 and adopted the Widener name in 1972.

-About 3,300 undergraduates and 3,300 graduate students attend Widener in eight degree-granting schools.
-The university offers associate, baccalaureate, master's, and doctoral degrees in areas ranging from traditional liberal arts to professional programs.
-It is classified among "Doctoral/Professional Universities" and a "Community Engagement Institution".
+The university offers associate’s, bachelor’s, master's, and doctoral degrees in a variety of fields across liberal arts, business, and engineering, to nursing and a variety of health and human service professional programs.

 History

+19th century

 Widener University was founded in 1821 as the Bullock School for Boys preparatory school in Wilmington, Delaware, by John Bullock.
 Bullock operated the school until 1846 when it was sold to Samuel Alsop and renamed the Alsop School for Boys.
 In 1853, the school was sold to Theodore Hyatt and renamed the Hyatt's Select School for Boys, and again in 1859 to the Delaware Military Academy.

 In 1862, the school moved to West Chester, Pennsylvania.
 By act of assembly on April 8, 1862, the Pennsylvania legislature incorporated the school as a university under the name of Chester County Military Academy.

 In 1865, the school moved to Chester, Pennsylvania, and occupied the building which would become the Old Main building of the Crozer Theological Seminary.
 By 1868, the school outgrew the Crozer Old Main building and relocated to its current location.